Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Discussion

-We have presented the Nagaoka--Hayashi bound for the simultaneous estimation of multiple parameters when restricted to individual measurements.
+We have presented the Nagaoka--Hayashi bound for the simultaneous estimation of multiple parameters when restricted to separable measurements.
 This ensures it is always a tighter bound than the Holevo bound.
-A gap between the two bounds would imply that the Holevo bound cannot be achieved with an individual measurement and a collective measurement is needed to saturate it.
+A gap between the two bounds would imply that the Holevo bound cannot be achieved with a separable measurement and a collective measurement is needed to saturate it.
 Additionally we have shown that the Nagaoka--Hayashi bound can be formulated as a semidefinite program, allowing it to be solved efficiently.
-This has allowed us to calculate the bound for two examples.
-In both of these examples we are able to find the POVM which saturates the bound, however whether this is always possible remains an open question.
+We have demonstrated our results with two examples.
+These examples illustrate how our results can be used to recognise when a collective measurement is essential and when it is not.
+Our results can be applied to many other problems in multi-parameter quantum metrology and will help quantify the maximal advantage collective measurements have to offer.
+In some cases, a separable measurement is already optimal, simplifying any experimental realisation.

 In the first example, we have assumed that the damping strength $\epsilon$ is known.
 However in a practical setting, it would be more realistic to consider $\epsilon$ as a nuisance parameter, an unknown parameter that we are not interested in which nevertheless may hinder our measurement precision~\cite{suzuki2020nuisance,suzuki2020quantum,tsang2019quantum}.
-An interesting extension to this work would be to generalise the results to incorporate nuisance parameters.
+The quantum Cram\'er--Rao bound in the presence of nuisance parameters can be computed utilising a low-rank weight matrix~\cite{suzuki2020nuisance,suzuki2020quantum}.
+As we show in appendix~\ref{apen:weight}, our SDP formalism can be immediately applied to such cases.
+An interesting extension to this work would be to investigate examples which incorporate nuisance parameters.